Learn how to avoid a cyber-attack on your small business and how to respond to ransom threats.

-Upon closer look, the sender is not an Amazon.com email address, the domain is inaccurate, and the content of the message has grammatical mistakes and spelling errors.
+Upon closer inspection, the sender is not an Amazon.com email address, the domain is inaccurate, and the content of the message has grammatical and spelling errors.

 1. What dangers exist?

-There are multiple types of cyberattacks, but ransomware, which is a hack that locks the owner of the data out of its information and demands payment or a “ransom” for its release, is most visible, Romp says.
+Multiple types of cyberattacks can happen, but the most common one is ransomware, which is a hack that locks the owner of the data out of its information and demands payment or a “ransom” for its release.

 A ransomware attack can take one of two forms:

 • The hacker preys on a specific organization and demands a large ransom for the release of files.

 • The hacker casts a wider net to seek more modest payments.
 This is where small businesses often fall prey.

 Ransomware is becoming more sophisticated: Nine out of 10 phishing emails are now ransomware.
 About 75 million phishing scam emails are sent every day, and more than 40,000 cyberattacks occur each day, according to information provided by All Covered, IT Services from Konica Minolta in Urbandale.